GoodnessJames/data-projects/petroleum-analytics/README.md

 📬 Contact

-If you'd like to discuss this project or explore similar work, feel free to reach out.
+If you'd like to discuss this project or explore similar work, feel free to reach out to me via Email at goodnessakoma05@gmail.com or leave me a message on [LinkedIn](https://www.linkedin.com/in/goodness-akoma/).
+Looking forward to the start of our collaboration! 💛